seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 It may ask you if it can use the Github extension to sign you in using Github.
 It will open a browser tab and communicate with the Github website.
 If you are already logged in there, then it should be done quickly, otherwise it may have you login to Github.

-After this point, you can continue using git commands right in the terminal to stage code changes and commit them if that's what you know, or you can use VSCode's [built-in git support](https://code.visualstudio.com/docs/sourcecontrol/overview).
+After this point, you can continue using git commands in the terminal to stage code changes and commit them if that's what you know, or you can use VSCode's [built-in git support](https://code.visualstudio.com/docs/sourcecontrol/overview).

 You can learn more about your projects [folder structure](../structure.md)